jonasbrocas007/MaltaLang/README.md

 ## Documentation:
 ### What you need for a program:
 Programs are very basic, the only thing is that you need to use the END command to end a program, you cannot program after using END.
+**Note:** you can't use identation, maybe in the feature this will change.

+### Print:
+to print you should use the **.** command.
+>.Hello World
+to print variables use the **>** command.
+> >var